MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deprecation-notice.md

 ---

-# RMS SDK 4.2 and RMS SDK 2.1 deprecation
+# RMS SDK 4.2 and RMS SDK 2.1 deprecation notice

 ## RMS SDK 4.2
 *Applicable to all RMS SDK 4.2 versions*